The Origin Of The Lacoste Logo

-A lot of people think the Lacoste logo is an alligator, but it’s not.
-It’s actually a crocodile.
+A lot of people think the Lacoste logo is an alligator, but it’s not: it’s actually a crocodile.
 It represents Rene Lacoste, who was nicknamed “The Crocodile,” and it has appeared on Lacoste’s shirts from the beginning of the brand.
-If you are afraid that your Lacoste shirt is a fake, examining the logo is a great way to tell.
-See my page on detecting counterfeit Lacoste or my post on detecting fake Lacoste bags for more details.

-Occasionally, Lacoste used variants of the main logo Here’s an example of a logo from a 1970s advertising campaign
+Occasionally, Lacoste uses variants of the main logo Here’s an example of a logo from a 1970s advertising campaign

 Some contemporary examples of the variations of the Lacoste crocodile logo that appear on Lacoste luggage are shown below:

 Occasionally, Lacoste does special versions for a limited time for a particular campaign.
 The example below is for their collaboration with Jean-Paul Goude in 2016:

-Lacoste also recently replaced the crocodile logo with ten endangered species for a limited time:
+In 2019, Lacoste also replaced the crocodile logo with ten endangered species for a limited time:

 For their reissue of classic designs on their 85th anniversary, Lacoste used a new label with a more classical logo:

 For newer sports shirts, Lacoste is using a rubber crocodile logo: